 - She must have attended Francis Marion as a full-time student for at least one semester prior to the one in which she is competing.

-- She must have a cummulative grade point average of 2.5 of higher.
+- She must have a cumulative grade point average of 2.5 or higher.

 - She must assist with New Student Orientation.

-- She must choose a community or campus service project that she will be involved with throughout her reign (for example: volunteer at Manna House, Habitat for Humanity, etc.).
+- She must choose and execute an event or project based on her chosen platform that she associates with her candidacy with the anticipation of involvement throughout her reign (for example esteem, school spirit, empowerment, hunger, etc.).
 This project must be approved by the coordinator of the pageant.